-- Metric: Indicate how progress is being measured using a metric. - Baseline: Enter the baseline when completing the LCAP for 2021-22.
+Metric: Indicate how progress is being measured using a metric.

+- Baseline: Enter the baseline when completing the LCAP for 2021-22.
 As described above, the baseline is the most recent data associated with a metric.
-Indicate the school year to which the data applies, consistent with the instructions above.

-- Year 1 Outcome: When completing the LCAP for 2022-23, enter the most recent data available.
+Indicate the school year to which the data applies, consistent with the instructions above. - Year 1 Outcome: When completing the LCAP for 2022-23, enter the most recent data available.
 Indicate the school year to which the data applies, consistent with the instructions above. - Year 2 Outcome: When completing the LCAP for 2023-24, enter the most recent data available.
 Indicate the school year to which the data applies, consistent with the instructions above. - Year 3 Outcome: When completing the LCAP for 2024-25, enter the most recent data available.
 Indicate the school year to which the data applies, consistent with the instructions above.
 The 2024-25 LCAP will be the first year in the next three-year cycle.
 Completing this column will be part of the Annual Update for that year. - Desired Outcome for 2023-24: When completing the first year of the LCAP, enter the desired outcome for the relevant metric the LEA expects to achieve by the end of the 2023-24 LCAP year.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for Year 3 (2023-24) Enter information in this box when completing the LCAP for 2021-22 .
-Enter information in this box when completing the LCAP for 2021-22 .
-Enter information in this box when completing the LCAP for 2022-23.
+Enter information in this box when completing the LCAP for 2023-24 .
 Leave blank until then.
-Enter information in this box when completing the LCAP for 2023-24.
-Leave blank until then.
-Enter information in this box when completing the LCAP for 2024-25.
+Enter information in this box when completing the LCAP for 2024-25 .
 Leave blank until then.
 Enter information in this box when completing the LCAP for 2021-22 or when adding a new metric.